SophistSolutions/Stroika/Documentation/Thread-Safety.md

 	<h3><a name='Automatically-Synchronized-Thread-Safety'>Automatically-Synchronized-Thread-Safety</a></h3>
 	<div>
 		Callers can freely mix readers and writers.
-The class automatically managers assuring maintainance of a consistent internal state.
+The class automatically manages assuring maintainance of a consistent internal state.

 		Most Stroika classes use this.